When Worlds Collide (1951 film): Plot

 Zyra makes a close approach first, causing massive earthquakes, volcanic eruptions, and tsunamis that wreak havoc around the world.
 Dr. Bronson is killed by a falling crane.
 Afterward, Drake and Randall travel by helicopter to drop off supplies to people in distress.
 When Randall gets off to rescue a little boy stranded on a rooftop in a flooded area, Drake flies away with the boy, leaving Randall stranded, but reconsiders and returns.

 As the day of doom approaches, the passengers are selected by lottery, though Hendron reserves seats for himself, Stanton, Joyce, Drake, pilot Dr. George Frey, and Randall, for his daughter's sake.
 He also includes the young boy who was rescued, for a total of 45 passengers.
 Randall, feeling he lacks any needed skills, rejects his guaranteed seat and instead pretends to draw a lottery number, but Hendron knows better.
 For Joyce's sake, Drake later tells Randall that Frey has a "heart condition" that may kill him during liftoff, convincing Randall he is needed as co-pilot.

 The cynical Stanton fears what the desperate lottery losers will do, so he stockpiles weapons.
 When a young man turns in his winning number because his sweetheart was not selected, Ferris – Stanton's longsuffering assistant – claims it at gunpoint, but is shot dead by Stanton.
 Hendron adds the young woman to the passenger list, over Stanton's objections, and takes the precaution of having the chosen women board the ark while the men wait outside.
 Shortly before liftoff, many of the lottery losers seize Stanton's firearms to try to force their way aboard.
-Hendron initiates the launch prematurely while he and Stanton are still outside, to conserve fuel and improve the chance of a successful landing.
+Hendron initiates the launch prematurely, while he and Stanton are still outside, to conserve fuel and improve the chance of a successful landing.
 With an effort born of ultimate desperation, Stanton stands up and walks in a futile attempt to board the departing spaceship.

 The crew are rendered unconscious by the g-force of acceleration, and do not witness Earth's collision with Bellus.
 When Randall comes to and sees Dr. Frey already awake and piloting the ship, he realizes Drake deceived him.

 After the spaceship enters Zyra's atmosphere, the fuel runs out.
-Randall takes control and lands safely on snow.
+Randall glides the ship to a safe landing on snow.
 Zyra turns out to be habitable.
 Randall and Joyce walk hand-in-hand down the ramp with their fellow survivors as a new day dawns.
-In the background is an artificial structure.
+In the background, an artificial structure is visible.